 Poor relationship skills

 We’ve all had a bad boss.
 Ill temperament, lack of interpersonal skills and approachability, gossiping, scheming, lack of trustworthiness, lack of empathy, lack of personal and professional boundaries, playing favorites – all of these reasons are more are cited in exit interviews time and time again.
-Every one of them is a teachable if you have a willing participant, and considering how expensive turnover is, don’t you think a bit of leadership development is worth the money?
+Every one of them is a teachable if you have a willing participant, and considering how expensive turnover is, don’t you think a bit of corporate leadership development is worth the money?
 Middle management is rife with these people.
 It would behoove you to find them now before they cost you everything.

 As someone with years of experience coaching powerful companies and start-ups on how to avoid turnover issues as well as grow a thriving leadership team that reduces turnover, I’m thrilled to help your company.
 Contact me for an initial assessment today, and let’s nip your turnover issues before they even start by growing a leadership team that’s capable of taking your business into a bright, profitable future.